skip to Main Content

 Cal-diam-n-titles 2

-So what’s a “good” MIP Stopping Power?
-I personally like percentages in the upper 60s (or higher); they mean there’s about a 2/3s chance of incapacitating with just a couple of well-placed shots.
-Of course, there are a number of trade-offs in your “best-handgun-for-me” decision: your accuracy with a particular caliber or gun, ease of carry, stopping power, … .
-MIP is just one data point to help you in that calculus.
+So what’s a “good” Incap Index value?
+I personally like values in the mid 60s (or higher); they roughly translate to a 2/3s chance of incapacitating with a couple of well-placed shots.
+Of course, there are a number of trade-offs in your “best-handgun-for-me” decision: your accuracy with a particular caliber or gun, ease of carry, handling qualities, etc. Incap Index is just one data point to help you in that calculus.

-We can also assess the number of shots needed to reach a 90% probability of incapacitation … given the Stopping Power value generated by the calculator above, and using some standard probability calculations and assumptions.
-Use this information with caution; the Stopping Power calculation is solidly backed by real-world data, while the chart below relies on some necessary assumptions.
-But the chart does provide a related result that is sometimes more intuitively understood (if less reliable).
+We can also assess the number of shots needed to reach a 90% probability of incapacitation … given the Incap Index value generated by the calculator above, and using some standard probability calculations and assumptions.
+Use this information with caution; the Incap Index calculation is solidly backed by real-world data, while the chart below relies on some necessary assumptions.
+But the chart does provide a related result that is sometimes more intuitively understood (though a very rough estimation).
 A few common calibers are marked on the chart.

 Shots for 90